Specialist Bariatric Surgeon in Sydney | Gastric Sleeve, Bypass & Weight Loss Surgery

 Before surgery, patients follow a very low-calorie diet (e.g. Optifast) for 2–3 weeks to:

-Reduce liver size and fat content
+Reduce liver size

-Improve surgical safety
+Improve surgical access and safety

 Lower operative risk